 Sunchokes, AKA Jerusalem artichokes (Helianthus tuberosus), are a wonderful addition to any homestead garden.

-They are a root veggie, which means they grow from the root itself.
-Each little choke will develop roots that will create several more chokes each year.
+Sunchokes are a tuber, which means they grow from the root itself.
+Each little sunchoke will develop roots that will create several more sunchokes each year.

-(keep in mind you can also forage for these delicious tubers as they grow in the wild!)
+(Keep in mind you can also forage for these delicious tubers as they grow in the wild!)

 Once planted, let them grow!
 In the late summer and early fall, they will have beautiful flowers that look very similar to small sunflowers.
 Our bees love this food source, particularly as other sources are dying off.

-When you are ready to harvest sunchokes, you will simply take a shovelful of dirt and turn it up.
+When you are ready to harvest Jerusalem artichokes, you will simply take a shovelful of dirt and turn it up.
 You’ll get a handful of chokes nearly every time.

 When harvesting, just leave a couple behind to let them regrow.
 One tuber will turn into many the next season, making this an easy garden veggie to grow.
 It’s almost impossible to kill them, really.

 Sunchoke flavor is earthy, yet mild.
 A bit like a starchier potato, without all the heavy carbs.
 They contain about the same amount of calories, 73 per 100g, with nearly zero fat.

 Sunchoke health benefits include” a high level of potassium, iron, and copper.
 100 g of fresh root holds 429 mg of potassium.